renuisance/renuisance/README.md

 **I love reading literature, mythology , manhwas / manhuas / manga , fics, writing my own stories n’ create artworks.** (˶ˆᗜˆ˵;;)

 Sometimes semi-nonverbal.
-Only speaks ENG/FIL (occasionaly).
+Only speaks ENG/FIL (occasionally).
 I talk a lot when necessary or comfy . c + h are always welcome .
 Kindly do **NOT** cover me unless I hide myself to you .
 Idm touches , boops or silly interactions .
 If I walk away from u it’s either I respect your space or covering me, pls don’t take it as a offense <\3

  ⠀⠀⠀ ⠀⠀⠀⠀ ⠀⠀⠀⠀ ⠀⠀⠀⠀ ⠀⠀⠀⠀───── ⋆⋅☆⋅⋆ ─────

 [**Basic DNI criteria**](https://listography.com/basic_dni)  . **<13** & **20>** _unless mutual_ .
 Please don’t flirt or be freaky around me especially if we are not close, I will most *definitely* ignore you .
 Often playing , afk , reading , studying or busy , etc , I will sometimes indicate it !

+**BYI** **I have ADHD, dyslexia and DID**. my mood swings a lot .
+I constantly make sarcastic remarks . will more likely yap once I’m comf w you! *my attitude* will reflect *yours.* (selectively)

 ![Image](https://github.com/user-attachments/assets/a6eff3a7-2ce9-4afc-b402-88eee659232f)